 /directory//file point?
 Is it a file called

-a directory called
+file in a directory called

 directory/?
 Is it a file called